Alanaktion/mytube/README.md

 php artisan migrate
 ```

 From here, you can set up your web server to point to the `public/` directory and the site should be live.
+For more information on the web server setup, see the [Laravel deployment documentation](https://laravel.com/docs/8.x/deployment).

 ### Queues